iceddev/frozen/README.md

 ## Technologies behind Frozen

-While builds of Frozen may be tiny, we use many libraries and technologies behind the scenes so that we don't have to reinvent the wheel.
+While builds of Frozen may be tiny, we some libraries and technologies behind the scenes as to not reinvent the wheel.

 These technologies include: